 There are many cloud solutions, each offering different services, functionalities and capabilities.
-Clouds services and functionality, including computing and storage, are combined to enable Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) in public and private cloud solutions.
-These capabilities can be delivered as a service, as a product or as a bundled solution, also known as IT as a Service (ITaaS).
+Clouds services and functionality including compute and storage are combined to enable Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) in public and private cloud solutions.
+These capabilities can be delivered as a service, as a product, or as a bundled solution, also known as IT as a Service (ITaaS).
 In addition, cloud services are joined across public and private infrastructures to create hybrid clouds to meet your specific needs and requirements.

-The creativity to address your various information needs and requirements is determined by how you or your service provider exploits cloud resources.
+The creativity to address your various information needs and requirements are determined by how you or your service provider leverages cloud resources.

-Learn more about cloud computing and cloud storage topics in the Solution Centre.
+Learn more about cloud computing and cloud storage topics in the Solution Center.